JeremiahKaren/35percent.github.io/aylesbury-estate.md

 ![](/img/aaapbridgingthegap.png)
 *Extract from final adopted version of the AAAP*

 Development schemes in Southwark are currently [delivering](http://35percent.org/2016-05-07-southwark-in-bottom-3-boroughs-for-affordable-housing-delivery/) on average 3% affordable housing, largely with social rent substituted for affordable rent.
 So we find it hard to believe that Notting Hill can deliver a scheme with 50% affordable housing comprising 75% social rent.
-We find it even more difficult to believe that Notting Hill is also expecting to extract a 15% profit margin (representing ca. £150m) and Southwark is also expecting to receive payments for the land.
+We find it even more difficult to believe that Notting Hill is also expecting to extract a 21% profit margin (representing ca. £150m) and Southwark is also expecting to receive payments for the land sale.

 Despite its new [transparency
 policy](http://www.southwark.gov.uk/news/article/2062/viability_assessments_must_be_published_in_southwark_%E2%80%93_consultation_launched)